-Owning Your Place at the Table: don't let Imposter Syndrome and Unconscious bias hold you back
+Owning Your Place at the Table:

+beyond Imposter Syndrome and Unconscious bias

 The call for women to step into positions of seniority and leadership is widespread.
 Organisations and teams that have greater diversity - in terms of gender, race or culture - are increasingly shown to be higher-performing, more creative and more profitable.